 Now with programs like Cedreo, you can create 3D floor plans complete with furnishings, flooring, painting, and decorations.
 These are good for helping clients understand and get excited about the project.

-3. Cross-sectional drawings
+3. Cross-sectional Architectural Drawings

-• How walls should be built
+- How walls should be built

-• How windows fit into a wall section
+- How windows fit into a wall section

-• Structural transitions from one floor to the next
+- Structural transitions from one floor to the next

-4. Elevation drawings
+4. Elevation Architectural Drawings

-An architecture elevation drawing is created from a vertical plane looking straight at the building.
+Elevation architectural drawings are created from a vertical plane looking straight at the building.
 The most common elevation drawings are ones that show the exterior of the building from the front, back, and sides.

-5. Finishing drawings
+5. Finishing Drawings

 These architecture drawings show detailed views of the finishes.
 With them, architects can communicate detailed information regarding the type of floor coverings, moldings, textures, and colors.

-6. Landscape drawings
+6. Landscape Architectural Drawings

-Landscape drawings are really common to see in residential construction projects.
+Landscape drawings are common to see in residential construction projects.
 They’re similar to the site plan mentioned earlier but show more detail related to the hardscapes and greenery.

 It’s important to have some 2D landscape drawings for showing the overall layout and measurements.
 But 3D drawings are also really helpful for understanding how the greenery looks in real life.

-7. Detail drawings
+7. Detail Drawings

-9. Excavation drawings
+9. Excavation Drawings

 Excavation drawings provide detailed information regarding trenches, pits, shafts, tunnels, and other types of soil removal.
-In these drawings, architects can also show important details about the excavation process.
+In these drawings, architects can also show important details about the excavation process.Modern programs like Cedreo make it easy to do 3D terrain modeling of the building site.
+Modify the natural terrain as needed and then download accurate ground plans and elevation architectural drawings that show the relationship between the terrain and the building.

-10. Location drawings
+10. Location Drawings

 Location drawings are a general category of drawings that can include a combination of floor plans, elevations, and cross-sections.
 Sometimes called “general arrangement drawings” these architectural plans show the general location of different construction elements.

-11. Design drawings
+11. 3D Design Drawings

 Design drawings show the aesthetics and overall flow of a space.
 In the past, architects and designers would create sketches that showed 3D views of the finished project.
 Nowadays, architects use 3D design and rendering software like Cedreo to do that for them.